Plan Your Visit <--- Click here to return to the Plan Your Visit page

 Owl Pellets - learn about owls and their diet!
 The refuge can provide small quantities of unsanitized pellets straight from the wild for free.
 Here are some other organizations that offer them as well: Pellets Inc. and Acorn Naturalists.

-Junior Ranger Book
+Junior Wildlife Ranger Booklet

 Free Virtual Programs